 Applications for marketing authorisation submitted to the European Medicines Agency (EMA) that concern medicines not authorised in the European Union (EU) on 26 July 2008 must include the results of studies carried out as part of an agreed paediatric investigation plan (PIP) or information on a PIP deferral or waiver.

-For more information, see the relevant section on paediatric requirements in the Presubmission guidance: questions and answers.
+For more information, see the relevant section on paediatric requirements in the Pre-authorisation guidance.

 Applicants can request that a PIP compliance check is carried out before submitting a marketing-authorisation application.
 Alternatively, compliance check will be carried out as part of the validation of the application.
 Applicants are strongly recommended to apply for the compliance check before submission of the marketing-authorisation application to not delay the validation phase.